openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * A new `presentation_definition` Authorization Request parameter that uses the [@!DIF.PresentationExchange] syntax is defined to request presentation of Verifiable Credentials in arbitrary formats.
 See (#vp_token_request) for more details.
 * A new `vp_token` response parameter is defined to return Verifiable Presentations to the Verifier in either Authorization or Token Response depending on the Response Type.
 See (#response) for more details.
 * New Response Types `vp_token` and `id_token vp_token` are defined to request Verifiable Credentials to be returned in the Authorization Response (standalone or along with a subject-signed ID Token [@!SIOPv2]).
 See (#response) for more details.
 * A new OAuth 2.0 Response Mode `direct_post` is defined to support sending the response across devices, or when the size of the response exceeds the redirect URL character size limitation.
-See (#response_mode_post) for more detials.
+See (#response_mode_post) for more details.
 * The [@!DIF.PresentationExchange] `format` parameter is used throughout the protocol in order to enable customization according to the specific needs of a particular Credential format.
 Examples in (#alternative_credential_formats) are given for Credential formats as specified in [@VC_DATA], [@ISO.18013-5], and [@Hyperledger.Indy].
 * A new `client_id_scheme` Authorization Request parameter is defined to enable deployments of this specification to use different mechanisms to obtain and validate metadata of the Verifier beyond the scope of [@!RFC6749].